GovTechSG/seed-documentation/faqs/seed-faq-general.md

 </details><hr />
 <details><summary style="font-size:20px;font-weight:bold">Is remote wipe done only on devices that belong to public sector agencies?</summary>

 No, remote wipe will be done on any GMD which is lost or whose security is compromised to prevent data breach.
-However, Remote wipe is performed only if the device is stolen, lost or its security is compromised.
+However, remote wipe is performed only if the device is stolen, lost or its security is compromised.
 For more information, refer to the [Terms and Policies][terms-and-policies].

 > **Note**: To wipe the device, the device needs to be powered on and be connected to a network so it can receive the communication for it to be wiped.